msped/projectparts/README.md

 - Promotional e-mails with new or discounted products.

-- Add a vehicle API for better vehicle search functionality.
+- Add a vehicle API and/or bridge table for better search functionality.

 - To add a bundle feature for multiple products with a discount based on amount of products in a bundle.